 - Multistate employers must put into place the proper procedures to handle hiring without running afoul of federal and state laws.
 Job applications, background and credit checks, preemployment inquiries and other screening methods are important components of the hiring process.
 See Prehire Relationship.

-- In drafting employment applications, multistate employers must consider the applicable state and local requirements, including variances in equal employment opportunity statements, restrictions on the type of information that can be requested of an applicant (e.g., Ban-the-Box laws) and specific legal disclosures that must be included.
+- In drafting employment applications, multistate employers must consider the applicable state and local requirements, including variances in equal employment opportunity statements, restrictions on the type of information that may be requested of an applicant (e.g., Ban-the-Box laws) and specific legal disclosures that must be included.
 See Employment Applications.

 - State laws regarding background and credit checks vary to such a degree that having a single approach to those issues, and applying that approach to each state, may not be the best way to proceed.
 See Background Checks.

-- There are limits, which may vary by state law, to what an interviewer can ask prospective or current employees when making hiring decisions.
+- There are limits, which may vary by state law, to what an interviewer may ask prospective or current employees when making hiring decisions.
 These restrictions may include disability-related inquiries, questions related to genetic information and requests for social media passwords.
 See Preemployment Inquiries.

-- If an employer chooses to use preemployment testing as method to screen for qualified applicants and/or require drug testing for applicants or employees, it must be aware of the applicable restrictions on such testing.
+- If an employer chooses to use preemployment testing as a method to screen for qualified applicants and/or require drug testing for applicants or employees, it must be aware of the applicable restrictions on such testing.
 See Preemployment Testing.